TalIfargan/GACN/README.md

 Please refer to the short paper we wrote regarding this work: [Paper](GACN.pdf)

 ## Introduction
 This project is a final project of NLP course.
-Maybe in the future we will publish our results.

 ## Data
 We took all the annotated data(train1, train2, test) combined it and randomly split to train and test.